-- The conference call is muted for all participants - Questions can be submitted: - Type in a question in the "Q&A box" at the bottom of your screen and click Send.
-You can ask at any time, but we'll hold questions until the Q&A time for responses. - When we get to the Q&A time, you can un-mute with \6 to ask a question over the phone.
-Re-mute with \6.
+- The conference call is muted for all participants (6 unmutes) - To submit a question, type into the "Q&A box" at the bottom of your screen and click Send.
+You can ask at any time, but we'll hold questions until the Q&A time for responses. - The webinar is being recorded for future viewing